 Our websites contain links to other external websites.
 We are not responsible for the content or functionality of any such websites.
 Please let us know if a link is not working by contacting email@example.com

 If a third party website requests personal data from you (e.g. in connection with an order for goods or services), the information you provide will not be covered by this privacy notice.
 We suggest you read the privacy notice of any other website before providing any personal information.

 We may amend this privacy notice from time to time to ensure it remains up-to-date and continues to reflect how and why we use your personal data.
 The current version of our privacy notice will always be posted on our website.

-This Policy was approved in February 2019 and will be reviewed no later than 2021.
+This Policy was last updated in July 2021 and will be reviewed no later than 2024.